directus-labs/guest-authoring/copy-this-template-directory/index.md

 ## Summary

 In this guide, we have set up a Testimonial widget in SvelteKit using Directus.
 It allows for adding new Testimonails data to Directus from Svelte and reading existing Testimonial data and displaying the in a carousel.

+If you have any questions or need further assistance, please feel free to drop by our [Discord](https://directus.chat/) server.